julia-dizhak/god-frontend-code-test/README.md

 ### Todo

 -   testing UI, components and utils
+-   In terms of structure: separate folder for types, absolute paths,
--   Extend functionality: add numbers of cars
+-   In terms of functionality.
+For example, add numbers of cars
 -   Add database and CRM